chrplr/AIP2015/01_Starting-from-Scratch/Starting-from-Scratch.md

 ![](img/Spirograph.jpg)

-Read <http://www.mathplayground.com/Spiromath.html> and write a scratch program that draws these figures (note: search the web for the math formulas that allow to compute x, and y; they require a bit of trigonometry, i.e., use the 'sin' and 'cos' functions).
+The aim of this exercice is to recreate the Spirograph patterns.

+First, check out the demo at <http://www.mathplayground.com/Spiromath.html>.
+With the help of the mathematical equations provided at <http://www.mathematische-basteleien.de/spirographs.htm> write a scratch program that draws these figures.

 #ifdef ANSWERS
 There are several examples on the scratch web site.
 You can study their code: